 - Trainings cancelled in advance of one calendar month will be billed for any incurred travel expenses.

 - Workshop fees for cancellation of trainings due to severely inclement weather may be waived on the condition that the training is rescheduled; host is responsible for any incurred travel expenses.

 Saroj offers several online classes through Library Juice Academy.
 Library Juice Academy offers an Early Childhood Literacy certificate program.
 The certificate requires you to choose 6 classes out of 10 offerings.
 Individual or organizations can purchase a group of spaces for a discount.
 The classes can be taken individually, without taking the whole certificate program.
 Printable brochure on certificate program

 If you would like any of these classes for your own group, please contact Saroj at firstname.lastname@example.org

 - Foundations of Early Literacy: Using Your Knowledge to Enrich Library Experiences for Young Children and Their Families

-- Supercharging Your Storytimes: Using Interactivity, Intentionality, and Community of Practice to Help Children Learn with Joy
+- Early Literacy-Enhanced Storytimes: Supercharging Your Storytime Using Interactivity, Intentionality, and Assessment to Help Children Learn with Joy

 - Exploring STEAM Concepts Through Storytimes: Joyous Opportunities for Building Abstract Thinking in Young Children, Their Parents and Caregivers